AI-led BPM transformation strategy

 Governance first — not last

 Data policies.
 Model audits.
 Audit trails.
 Bias detection frameworks.
-This is not nice-to-have — it is table stakes, and it needs to be non-negotiable before the first automation runs in production.
+Non-negotiable before the first automation runs in production.
 Black Belts can own this layer.
 Someone else needs to architect it.

 6

-Start with a bounded pilot — AI-assisted document processing in one division, a predictive model in another.
+Start bounded — AI-assisted document processing in one division, a predictive model in another.
 Use Lean principles to iterate quickly and involve end users early.
-Black Belts add genuine value here: running root-cause analysis on what the pilot data surfaces.
+Black Belts add real value here: running root-cause analysis on what the pilot data surfaces.

 The Uncomfortable Truth

-Your best Black Belts should absolutely be part of the transformation.
-But they should not be leading it.
-If you are assigning that role because they are your best operator, you are optimising for the wrong thing — and your timeline will tell you so, six months in.
+Your best Black Belts should be part of the transformation.
+They should not be leading it.
+If you are assigning that role because they are your best operator, you are optimising for the wrong thing — and your programme timeline will confirm it, six months in.